jpda/bb-azcopy/README.md

 ### Additions
 #### SAS blob URIs
-The app expects a SAS blob.
+The app expects a container SAS URI with a minimum of write.
 This is mostly due to customer requirements.
-There is a SAS versioning requirement when working with AzCopy 2.2.2 in particular.
+There is a versioning requirement when working with AzCopy 2.2.2 in particular - the `api-version` or `sv` parameters that dictate the targeted service version don't appear to work with 2.2.2 except for specific versions.
 Tested versions for the `sv` parameter are currently `2013-08-05`.
 #### Short links
 The app will attempt to follow and parse a bit.ly shortlink for a SAS, lowering the customer data-entry requirements slightly
 ### Issues